RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Risks and Ethical Considerations

 \section{Risks and Ethical Considerations}

 The only risk we see is in educational settings.
-It is known that LLMs suffer from hallucination \cite{openai2024gpt4ocard}, for which our work doesn't fully address.
-If users were to learn for the driving exams using our setup, there is a chance of learning the wrong information, and this is also reflected in the results, which are perfect.
+LLMs are known to suffer hallucinations \cite{openai2024gpt4ocard}, which we also address in Appendix \ref{sec:hallucinations-analysis}.
+If users were to learn for the driving exams using our setup, we cannot guarantee that the information is correct, as reflected in the imperfect results.
 In addition, our methods cannot be used for legal advice.

+Since law may change in the future, and as discussed in Appendix \ref{sec:ir-details}, the performance of the fine-tuned retriever model is not impacted if case law articles are repealed, by simply removing them from the corpus.
+We provide, under the MIT license, the code for scraping, cleaning, and normalizing articles from official sources, to benefit from the most recent changes in the law while using our experimental setup.